Tikquuss/meta_XLM/README.md

 ./build_meta_data.sh $sub_task $n_samples
 ```

+If you stop the execution when processing is being done on a file please delete this erroneous file before continuing or restarting the processing, otherwise the processing will continue with this erroneous file and potential errors will certainly occur.

 After this you will have the following (necessary) files in `$OUTPATH` (and `$OUTPATH/fine_tune` depending on the parameter `$sub_task`):

 ```